SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_DataMiner_System.md

 ### Redundancy Groups

-Redundancy groups can be configured to be monitored by the driver.
+Redundancy groups can be configured to be monitored by the connector.
 Monitored Redundancy groups will list virtual elements and Included elements.

 There is an overview table with all redundancy groups on the page button page.